 Offered for 9th, 10th, 11th, and 12th graders, the Commercial Art Program spans a number of areas related to visual communications.
 Students prepare layout and design artwork for magazines, newspapers, books, television, posters, and packaging.
 While learning about these areas of study, students compile a portfolio to show potential employers or prepare for college entrance interviews.
 Academic skills utilized during this course are reading, writing, and basic math.
 Emphasis is placed on social, historical, and overall communications in general.

-Heavy emphasis is placed on thinking/problem solving design with the ability to “make it happen” using well rounded board and computer skills.
+Heavy emphasis is placed on thinking/problem-solving design with the ability to “make it happen” using the well-rounded board and computer skills.
 Students completing this program will have that portfolio under their arm and skills in head and hands with confidence to succeed in the workplace or further education.

-Commercial artists work in different environments depending upon the job; for example, work could be done in a plush studio, or art department of a large company.
-Display work is often done on site as in a convention center or department store.
+Commercial artists work in different environments depending upon the job; for example, work could be done in a plush studio or art department of a large company.
+Display work is often done on-site as in a convention center or department store.
 Commercial photography studios are often large areas with mammoth set-ups.
-A photography or video shoot could theoretically take the artist too many different areas.
+A photography or video shoot could theoretically take the artist to too many different areas.
 For the most part, Commercial Artists work indoors in relatively clean, pleasant environments.